pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ### <i class="fa-solid fa-wand-magic-sparkles"></i> Congratulations - you've created your Python package distribution files <i class="fa-solid fa-wand-magic-sparkles"></i>

 You've now built your Python package and created your package distribution files.
-The next step is to setup your account on testPyPI so you can publish your package.
+The next step is to setup your account on test PyPI so you can publish your package.

 ## Step 3.
 Setup your test PyPI account

-Next, you'll setup an account on Test PyPI.
+Next, you'll setup an account on test PyPI.
 Remember that you are using test PyPI here instead of the PyPI as a way to safely learn how to publish a package without stressing the real PyPI's servers.

 :::{admonition} Test PyPI vs. PyPI
 If you have a package that you are confident belongs on PyPI, all of the steps below will also work for you.
-When you publish using Hatch, you will call `hatch publish` to publish directly to PyPI instead of `hatch publish -r test` which publishes to Test PyPI.
+When you publish using Hatch, you will call `hatch publish` to publish directly to PyPI instead of `hatch publish -r test` which publishes to test PyPI.
 :::

 1. [Open up a web browser and go to the test PyPI website](https://test.pypi.org/).